toyboot4e/loxrs/README.md

 print x.add(y);
 ```

+> Some keywords have different names from the original.

 ### Debug output of AST

-You get debug output when `-d` or `--debug` is specified.
+When `-d` or `--debug` is specified, you get debug output.
 It contains a pretty-printed AST:

 ```sh
 $ cargo run -- examples/syntax/class_self.lox --debug | sed -n '/^===== AST/,/^$/p'